 Designated Ibero-American capital of Gastronomic Culture 2017, the city boasts outstanding culinary options, from elegant 19th and early 20th century “bares notables” to some of Latin America’s most acclaimed contemporary restaurants and bars.
 Dining is important in Buenos Aires, and you can enjoy the world's best steaks, Argentina's famous malbec wines, and hearty Andean fare, plus there's pizza, pasta and ice cream on every corner thanks to the city's Italian heritage.
 Buenos Aires boasts several restaurants recognised in Latin America’s 50 Best.
 Local treats to look out for include the traditional infusion mate and addictive alfajores - chocolate-covered double-decker cookies filled with caramel-like dulce de leche.

-Buenos Aires is fortunate to have a pleasant climate, and many expansive green spaces, full of flora and fauna.
+Buenos Aires is fortunate to have a pleasant climate and many expansive green spaces, full of flora and fauna.
 From the 350-hectare Costanera Sur Ecological Reserve - one of the world's most important urban nature reserves - to the popular Tres de Febrero park - the place to relax and unwind at the weekend, there are plenty of spaces to enjoy the sunshine, walk, run and watch the world go by.
-The city also has a free 24-hour public bike share system and an extensive network of cycle lanes, making cycling a fun way to see the city, and the many pedestrianised streets mean that walking is also a pleasure.
+The city also has a free 24-hour public bike share system and an extensive network of cycle lanes, making cycling a fun way to see the city, while the many pedestrianised streets in the centre mean that walking is also a pleasure.

 Long seen as Latin America's capital of culture, Buenos Aires has almost 300 theatres, 380 bookstores and 160 museums, and some of them will take your breath away.
 The Teatro Colón is one of the world's best opera houses, with outstanding acoustics and beautiful interiors, the Ateneo Grand Spendid is considered one of the most beautiful bookshops in the world, and you'll find creative, artistic expression not only in the many galleries and cultural centres, but in the streets themselves.
 The city has its own traditional artistic style, "fileteado", recognised as cultural heritage by UNESCO, and you can find incredible street art on every corner (pay a visit to the incredible 2000m² mural El regreso de Quinquela in Barracas).